Speaking of giving "better attention to accuracy," Grimsby is in the Regional Municipality of Niagara, near Hamilton.

 But it will sit on a former Whitchurch farm.

 It will have a sense of the home it was.
-Of generations of babies born and those who drew last breath within its walls and the joy and sadness that accompany any family's life.
+Of generations of babies born and those who drew a last breath within its walls and the joy and sadness that accompany any family's life.

 It will almost certainly never move again from the place it sits now.
 I hope it will be respected.